GTCG/PY4E/README.md

 Feel free to report errors or possible improvements.

-**I have updated the 3.x assignments with a few bugfixes and also added a few assignments that were missing around December 2023.**
+**I have updated the 3.x assignments with a few bugfixes and also added a few assignments that were missing.
+Last update was around December 2023.**